ids/cluster-builder/README.md

     $ bash cluster-control demo-atomic-swarm suspend

-## VMware ESX Volume Driver Plugin
+## VMware ESXi Volume Driver Plugin

 In order to make use of the VMware Volume Driver Plugin (vDVS) for persistent data volume management the VIB must be installed on all of the ESX servers used for the cluster.